dobots/simcloud/README.md

 6. Multiple UAVs and a rover in the collapsed house:

-## TODO:
+## Future TODO:
- - ~~move drone pos control to a separate package~~
- - update scripts pointing to the position control package
- - mavros flyscript error?
- - ~~rename mascor_uav package~~
- - ~~rename rover_robot~~
- - ~~correct the dependencies of launch files with the new names~~
- - create instructions in the Readme
     - create videos
- - ~~clean-up the docker image~~
- - add instructions about building the docker image
- - add instructions on how to setup the workspace, etc.
     - add instructions for using QGroundControl

-## Future TODO:
     - create new combined launch files for different scenarios
     - use parameters to launch as many robots you want
     - connect to a config file to set parameters